bengtmartensson/IrScrutinizer/doc/README.txt

-This directory contains developer information, not to be distributed to users.
+This directory contains developer information, not of interest for users.